Skip to main content

 In Plain English

-A simple memory server for AI chatbots — stores conversation history so your AI can reference past discussions.
+A simple memory server for AI chatbots that stores conversation history and auto-summarizes old messages using Redis and OpenAI.

 OverviewFeaturesPricingGetting StartedUse CasesIntegrationsLimitationsFAQSecurityAlternatives